takenet/messaginghub-docs/docs/en/1-gettingstarted.md

 Done!
 In a few minutes your application will be available for use.

-To learn more about domains and understand how to use them, see [Domain] (http://messaginghub.io/docs/home/domains).
+To learn more about domains and understand how to use them, see [Domain](http://messaginghub.io/docs/home/domains).

 ## Messages, commands e notifications

-To send and receive messages with your new application, you must use [SDKs] (http://messaginghub.io/docs/sdks/introduction) available.
+To send and receive messages with your new application, you must use [SDKs](http://messaginghub.io/docs/sdks/introduction) available.